Rachel Nichols (journalist): Return to ESPN

 One year later, four minutes of edited footage from the phone call leaked to The New York Times before the 2021 NBA Finals amid ESPN's contract negotiations with Taylor.
 The footage included Nichols noting that being NBA Countdown host for the 2020 Finals "is in my contract in writing" and had been announced via press release by ESPN.
-She also alleged that internal pressure from a New York Times investigation into racism at ESPN and the network's "crappy record on diversity" led to executives asking her to step aside for Taylor.
+She also alleged that internal pressure from a New York Times investigation into racism at ESPN and the network's "crappy record on diversity" — and pressure to give Taylor, who is Black, more "things to do" — led to executives asking her to step aside for Taylor.
 In response to the article, ESPN removed Nichols from sideline reporting for the 2021 Finals and skipped airing The Jump for a day before she returned and issued an on-air apology to Taylor.
-NBA players including Kareem Abdul-Jabbar, Vince Carter and Chris Paul appeared on The Jump over the following days.
-NBA commissioner Adam Silver was asked to weigh in on the ESPN controversy at the annual Finals press conference, pointedly remarking how "particularly unfortunate that two women in the industry are pitted against each other...I would have thought that in the past year, ESPN would have found a way to be able to work through it."

 Nearly seven weeks after the NBA Finals, ESPN canceled The Jump and removed Nichols from its programming.
 At the time, she had over a year remaining on her contract.
 As Connecticut and Florida are two-party consent states for lawful recording of phone calls and conversations, Nichols was reported to have a strong legal case against ESPN.
 In January 2022, Nichols settled with ESPN and left the network.